Questions & Koans

 #zen #meditation #zenmeditation #enlightened #enlightenment #zenfools #photography

-Student: “What is one Dharma?”
+Student: “What is the true Buddha?”

 Commentary: